mkalifardi/mkalifardi.github.io/about.md

 - High performing project manager with ~9 years’ experience successfully delivering and managing various infrastructure project for infrastructure developer and mining company in Indonesia.
 - Resourceful communicator, adept at establishing and developing relationships across cultures, all organizational levels.
 Able to motivate operation teams, efficiently oversee projects and accelerated work schedules.
-- Extensive expertise conceptualisation and financial assessment to optimize investment returns for owners.
 - Achievements include:
     - Led the reuse of tire waste from hauling trucks as a sustainable material in structural support, reducing landfill waste and enhancing construction durability.
     - Implemented and coached the team in Autodesk BIM, improving project efficiency, streamlining workflows, and reducing material waste through precise planning and resource management